UWMRO/uwmro.github.io/_pages/domepaddle.md

  The Xbox controller communicates wirelessly to an Arduino via a wired (usb) Xbox receiver.
 The Arduino is wired to the telescope and (via a relay board) to the dome control box.
 Code is available [on github](https://github.com/UWMRO/TCC/tree/master/dome_paddle).
 Dome rotation from the control room paddle has been disabled.

-Not implimented yet for the F1: ~~the speed of the telescope's motion can be adjusted between "set" (slow) and "slew" (fast) using the two buttons on either side of the On button, but note that the position of the Set/Slew switch on the control room paddle may take priority.~~
+Not implimented yet: ~~the speed of the telescope's motion can be adjusted between "set" (slow) and "slew" (fast) using the two buttons on either side of the On button, but note that the position of the Set/Slew switch on the control room paddle may take priority.~~